vincentfrenz/Rfrenz/README.md

 ================
 >_Christiaan van Rensburg, Alexander Cawood, Marette Theron (9/13/2019)_

 Rfrenz is an _**experimental**_ package which simplifies the process of computing cognitive social network accuracy by combining various functions from other packages.
+This package provides functions to compute and plot different types of criterion networks and calculate respondents' accuracy.

 Install Instructions
 --------------------